-If you’re lucky enough to have some pure maple syrup in the kitchen, here’s a fun way to use it.
+If you’re lucky enough to have some pure maple syrup in the kitchen, this Maple Cashew Caramel Corn is a fun way to use it.
 This caramel corn is less buttery than others, but has just as much flavor thanks to the maple syrup.
-It’s not over-the-top maple flavored and you might not even realize the maple syrup is there, but the syrup does add a little something extra.
+It is not greasy like some, nor is it over-the-top maple flavored and you might not even realize the maple syrup is there.
+The syrup flavor just adds a little something extra.

 Unlike other versions which are made with molasses, this caramel corn has a lighter color and kind of reminds me of Poppycock.
 I used cashews leftover from my Clodhopper recipe, but any nut will do.
 Next time I’m going to make this with mixed nuts.
 Oh, and I apologize that it is not red, white and blue; but it would still be great to serve at a Fourth of July party.